 The most important of the external characters are overalls and the teekkari cap and kylteri caps.
 LTKY’s office also sels other Lappeenranta student symbols: overall badges, ribbons for anniversary balls, pins and the PunaMusta song book.

 Teekkari cap is similar to the Finnish graduation cap (Finnish students cap) which students can place on their head after graduating from upper secondary school and passing their matriculation exams.
 The Lappeenranta version of the cap has seven corners and a tassel which hangs over the right edge of the cap.
 The cap can be worn from 12.00 on the 30th of April till Lakinlaskijaiset (Hat lowering) held during the fall.
-In order to use the cap outside this time you must apply a permission from LTKY’s Chair of the Board, Cultural Affairs responsible or Secretary General with an application written behind a receipt from Alko.
+In order to use the cap outside this time you must apply a permission from LTKY’s Chair of the Board, Cultural Affairs responsible or executive director with an application written behind a receipt from Alko.

 The kylteri cap in Lappeenranta is made from a Finnish students cap by replacing the original cockade, with our student unions symbol.
 This cockade can be bought from Enklaavi ry, and it’s only for business students, as teekkari cap already have the same cockade.